 Deployed at the KM3NeT-Fr installation site about 40 km off-shore Toulon, France, the ORCA neutrino detector will take advantage of the excellent optical properties of deep sea water to achieve the angular and energy resolutions required for resolving the neutrino mass hierarchy.
 A multi-megaton scale array of KM3NeT light sensor modules will be used with a granularity optimised for studying reactions of atmospheric neutrinos with the seawater.
 The sensor modules will be arranged on vertical detection units with a height of about 150 m and in the dense configuration required for detection of neutrinos with energies as low as about a GeV, three orders of magnitude lower that the typical energy scale probed by the detector of the ARCA telescope for neutrino astroparticle physics.

 Construction phases for ORCA

 The construction of ORCA will proceed in phases to adapt to available funding.
 The first phase of construction of ORCA is completed with an array comprising 6 vertical detection units with a horizontal spacing of about 20 m.
 In the next construction phase of KM3NeT 2.0, the full ORCA detector comprising a detector block of 115 detection units.
-The ORCA detector will have a total instrumented volume of about 0.0067 cubic kilometre, which is equivalent to about 7 Mton of sea water, thus providing new opportunities for neutrino oscillation studies in the Mediterranean, complementary to those using reactor and neutrino beam experiments.
+The ORCA detector will have a total instrumented volume of about 0.0067 cubic kilometre, which is equivalent to about 7 Mton of sea water.
+In this configuration ORCA will provide new opportunities for neutrino oscillation studies in the Mediterranean, complementary to those using reactor and neutrino beam experiments.
 Currently, ORCA is operated with 18 detection units.
 The implementation of the full KM3NeT 2.0 configuration is partially funded.